Plant power: the impressive health benefits of a vegan diet

 Ein Teller mit Vogerlsalat, Gurke, Broccoli, Rotkraut und Avocado garniert mit einer Scheibe Zitrone.
 Links am Teller liegen ein Löffel und eine Gabel.

-Cholesterol levels and heart health: vegan is the key
+Cholesterol and heart health: vegan is the key

-Our heart is the engine of life, and a vegan diet can help keep it healthy and strong.
-The cholesterol content in plant-based foods is so negligible compared to animal products that it is not a significant factor.
-In fact, eating plenty of fruit and vegetables can help to lower blood cholesterol levels and thus prevent heart disease and diabetes.
-This was also the result of the Oxford Vegetarian Study (OVS).
-It was shown that vegans (total: 166 mg/dl LDL: 89 mg/dl) have significantly lower blood concentrations of LDL and total cholesterol on average than meat eaters (total: 205 mg/dl LDL: 124 mg/dl).
-[2] So your heart will thank you if you choose a diet filled with nutrient-rich plant foods.
+Our heart is the engine of life – and a vegan diet can help keep it healthy and strong.
+Compared to animal products, plant foods contain negligible amounts of cholesterol.
+In fact, eating plenty of fruits and vegetables has been shown to lower blood cholesterol levels and help prevent heart disease and diabetes.
+This was also confirmed by the Oxford Vegetarian Study (OVS), which found that vegans had significantly lower concentrations of both total and LDL cholesterol in their blood (Total: 166 mg/dl, LDL: 89 mg/dl) than meat eaters (Total: 205 mg/dl, LDL: 124 mg/dl).
+[2] So fill your plate with nutrient-rich plant-based foods – your heart will thank you for it.

 Zwei Teller Spaghetti Carbonara mit Basilikum, Olivenöl und veganem Parmesan als Topping.